well-typed/hs-bindgen-tutorial-nix/readme.md

 ### Documentation

-Also in TH mode, `hs-bindgen` generates documentation for translated functions, and the HLS can show the automatically generated documentation.
+Also in TH mode, `hs-bindgen` generates documentation for translated functions, and HLS can show the automatically generated documentation.
 For example, navigate your cursor to `pcap_findalldevs`

 ```haskell